bradumbaugh/cognitive-services-xamarin-forms-computer-vision-search/README.md

 ### Run the sample
 After building the sample, you should be taken to a screen where you are asked to input your Bing Web Search and Computer Vision API Keys.
 To attain 30-day trial keys to these APIs, see [this page](https://azure.microsoft.com/en-us/try/cognitive-services/).
 For more information about attaining keys for professional use, see [Pricing](https://azure.microsoft.com/en-us/pricing/calculator/).

-After inputting the keys, you should be taken to a screen where you can import or capture a photo, and then feed that photo to the relevant OCR
+After inputting the keys, you will be taken to a screen where you can import or capture a photo and feed that photo to the relevant OCR endpoint for text extraction.

+This will open a table of parsed text, which you can select to query using the Bing Web Search API.

+Each of these Bing results can be selected to render the relevant webpage.

 ## Contributing